Hacker News

 I think people often underestimate just how much faster Julia is than numpy, I've consistently seen performance improvements on the order of 10x-30x when porting code.

-7 hours ago by rhlap
+4 years ago by rhlap

 Are people actually doing science with Python or are they talking about doing science?